-Demonstrating your competence – and even your level of excellence – is absolutely the right thing to do, but it might not be enough in an economy like this, said Tim Noble, the managing principal for The Avery Point Group, Inc, a search firm in Alpharetta, Ga., that also specializes in efficiency expertise.
+Demonstrating your competence – and even your level of excellence – is absolutely the right thing to do, but it might not be enough, said Tim Noble, the president and managing partner for The Avery Point Group, Inc., a search firm in Alpharetta, Ga., that also specializes in efficiency expertise.

 Demonstrating you’re good at your job – an ‘A’ player who got laid off, not a ‘C’ player someone got rid of – is only half the battle.
 You have to be able to show on your resume and in your interview where you acted creatively to save money or time, solved a problem, or showed the persistence to continue improving a process even after having seen some results.

 Operations executives are typically faithful to one process or discipline like Six Sigma and they speak that one language, Jacoway said.
 The HR managers and recruiters who write the job listings probably describe it the same way.
 Unless your resume follows the same discipline and employs the same terms and language, the recruiters and Applicant Tracking System (ATS) software that sorts resumes will probably remove your resume from consideration.